-Section 1: The step-up Systematic Investment Plan (SIP) Strategy
+What Is The step-up Systematic Investment Plan (SIP) Strategy?

-• **Dollar-Cost Averaging:** Automatically buys more fund units when prices are low and fewer units when prices are high.
+• Dollar-Cost Averaging: This is a brilliant concept.
+You automatically scoop up more fund units when prices tank, and fewer when they peak.
+Simple.

-• **The Step-Up Multiplier:** Incrementally increasing your monthly investment amount annually (e.g. by 10% as salary grows) accelerates your compounding trajectory.
+• The Step-Up Multiplier: Want to speed things up?
+Just bump your monthly investment amount by maybe 10% each year as your salary goes up.

 def simulate_step_up_sip(initial_monthly, annual_step_up, expected_return, years, inflation_rate):